Thai Airways Business Class Review

 Flying Business Class on Thai Airways is always a bit of a special treat, no matter how many times you fly, and if you paid for your ticket or got it with your long saved mileage.
-There is actually a pretty big difference of perks between domestic and international business class.
+There is a pretty big difference of perks between domestic and international business class.
 (Click here to read about flying on Thai Airways First Class)

 When flying with Thai Airways, the first benefit you will appreciate almost every time is the Royal Orchid Check-In counter, which rarely has more than 1 or 2 persons in front of you.
 On busy days it’s a real blessing.

-The domestic Business Class lounge at Suvarnabhumi is quite nice often crowded but nice with a decent amount of food and drinks, no alcohol of course.
+The domestic Business Class lounge at Suvarnabhumi is quite nice, often crowded but nice with a decent amount of food and drinks, no alcohol, of course.
 Their Sala Pao and dim sum are pretty good.

 The International Business class waiting room is larger but not really better.
 Surprisingly compared to other airlines lounges, there are no wine or liquor served, only beers.
 If you fly from Suvarnabhumi airport, you can take advantage of the free Royal Orchid Spa.
 For business class, you get a great 30 minutes foot massage or head and shoulder massage and after 23 years in Thailand ,the skills of the therapist at the Royal Orchid Spa is clearly better than most spas we experiences before.